NormanLo4319/Recommendation_App/README.md

 #### Model-Based Collaboractive Filtering Systems (Matrix Factorization):
 Since sparsity and scalability are the two biggest challenges for standard Collabrative Filtering methods, there are more advanced method that decompose the original sparse matrix to low-dimensional matrices with latent factors/features and less sparsity.
 That is **Matrix Factorization**.

-**Singular Value Decomposition (SVD)**: A linear algebra method that can decompose a utility matrix into three compressed matrices.
+To implement the matrix factorization, we demonstrate the use of **Singular Value Decomposition (SVD)**, which is a linear algebra method that can decompose a utility matrix into three compressed matrices.
 Model-based recommender uses these compressed matrices to make recommendations without having to refer back to the complete dataset.

 #### Content-Based Recommendation Filtering Systems: